sandragreiner/sandragreiner.github.io/index.md

 ------------------------------------------
 ## Latest News

+[Sep'25] I'm serving in the Organizing Committee of the new [VARIABILITY](https://conf.researchr.org/home/variability-2026) conference as Co-Organizers of the Tool and Demonstration Track.

+[Aug'25] I joined the PC of the [34th International Conference on Program Comprehension (ICPC), Tool Demonstration Track](https://conf.researchr.org/track/icpc-2026/icpc-2026-tool-demonstration).

+[Aug'25] Our paper _"On the Generalization Capabilities of LLMs for Reverse Engineering Sequence Diagrams"_, joint work with the University of Bern, got accepted at the [MDE Intelligence Workshop](https://mde-intelligence.github.io/) co-located with the MODELS 2025 conference.

 [Jun'25] For my PC services at the [EASE 2025](https://conf.researchr.org/home/ease-2025) conference, I received a **Best Reviewer Award**.